 Slips, trips, and falls are the number one reported general industry accident causing personal injury, second only to car accident injuries.
-In fact, the Bureau of State Risk Management has labeled “slips, trips and falls” as one of the top five causes of workers’ compensation claims in recent years.
-Falls are also one of the second-leading cause of unintentional non-work related injuries and deaths in the United States, causing approximately 8.9 million visits to the emergency department and 25,000 deaths annually.
+In fact, according to the National Floor Safety Institute, 50 percent of all accidental deaths in the home are caused by a fall.
+Falls are also the second-leading cause of unintentional non-work related injuries and deaths in the United States, responsible for approximately 8.9 million visits to the emergency department and 25,000 deaths annually.

 Adults aged 55 and older are more prone to falling and experiencing personal injuries than those in younger age groups.
 The number deaths from falling among those 65 and older are four times the number of fall deaths among all other age groups.

 Slips, trips, and falls can cause a huge variety of personal injuries from small to very serious including decreased mobility, back and hip pain, head injuries, back injuries, broken bones, cuts and lacerations, and sprained muscles.

 Slip, Trip and Fall Accidents Defined

 Slip– A slip happens when there is too little traction or friction between the shoe and walking surface, which most commonly causes the person to fall backward.

 Trip-A trip happens when a person’s foot connects unexpectedly with an object in their way or a drop in walking surface, and causes them to be thrown off-balance.
 A trip most often results in a person falling forward.

 Fall-A fall occurs when a person is too far off-balance.

 Common Hazards that Lead to Slips, Trips, and Falls